A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 England – 20th To 22nd June

-A short pit stop for some family goodbyes before setting off on our first flight across the Atlantic Ocean to South America.
+England is a well-travelled road for our family.
+We had a short pit stop for some family goodbyes before our first flight from London across the Atlantic Ocean to South America.

 Brazil – 23rd June to 5th July